dayofai/dayof/context/frontend/product-panel/product-panel-spec-working.md

 **Notes on demand capture:**

-- **`waitlist`**: User signs up for notification when capacity opens (e.g., cancellations).
-First N in queue get access code when available.
+- **`waitlist`**: User signs up for notification when spots open (e.g., cancellations).
+First N in queue get an access code when available.
 - **`notifyMe`**: User requests notification when sales begin (for events announced but not yet on sale). **Preferred delivery: SMS** (higher engagement than email for target demographic).
 - **`backorder`**: User can purchase now, fulfilled when available (typically for physical products; not used for tickets currently).